The Algorithm Charter

 What 'algorithm' means

-Based on the definition of Algorithm we have used, the Ministry of Health does not currently use algorithms to directly make operational health decisions.
-The Ministry does use a series of tools to help ensure the consistent prioritising and triaging of patients for treatment, however decisions made are ultimately the responsibility of clinicians.
+Based on the definition of Algorithm we have used, we don't currently use algorithms to directly make operational health decisions.
+Instead, we use a series of tools to help ensure the consistent prioritising and triaging of patients for treatment, but decisions are ultimately the responsibility of clinicians.
 Because of this approach, the risk of adverse or unintended outcomes of these tools is low.

 Examples of tools used to support decision making